Haridharan1412/FPGA-Implementation-of-CNN-/README.md

 B.Tech, Electronics and Communication Engineering Vellore Institute of Technology (VIT), Chennai Supported by **V-NEST** (VIT Chennai Startup and Research Foundation)

-## 📄 License

-This project is released under the [MIT License](LICENSE).
-Update this section if a different license applies.

----

 <div align="center">